 Room to Grow

-Room to Grow is a unique organization that provides essentials for babies born to families living in poverty, and continues to monitor their progress every three months until the child turns three.
-Room to Grow accepts donations of baby gear, clothing, toys and other essentials for children up to age 3.
-Donations can be dropped off at the Chelsea location or picked up by a messenger for a tax-deductible fee.
-Smaller items can also be donated through the mail.
+This organization provides essentials for babies born to families in poverty.
+It continues to monitor their progress every three months until the child turns 3.
+Room to Grow accepts donations of baby gear, clothing, toys, and other essentials.
+Donations can be dropped off at the Chelsea location or picked up by messenger for a tax-deductible fee.
+Smaller items can be donated through the mail.

 To find additional kid-friendly ways of giving back to the New York City community, subscribe to the FREE Doing Good Together/NY newsletter, a monthly roundup of volunteer opportunities appropriate for families.